 The good news for holiday-makers looking to travel to beloved areas such as Cairns, Port Douglas, and the Great Barrier Reef, is that there is no best time to visit, with various Far North Queensland destinations providing great weather and plenty of activities throughout the whole year.
 This is thanks to Queensland's sub-tropical humid climate that features two distinct seasons rather than the four traditional seasons experienced by other Australian states.

 However, just because there's no best time to visit Far North Queensland doesn't mean there isn't a popular time to visit.
-The dry season sees thousands of travelers every year flock to its tropical regions and with that comes larger crowds and increased prices so be sure to pre-book flights, accommodation, and any activities that are likely to sell out way in advance to avoid any disruption to your travel itinerary.
+The dry season sees thousands of travellers every year flock to its tropical regions and with that comes larger crowds and increased prices so be sure to pre-book flights, accommodation, and any activities that are likely to sell out way in advance to avoid any disruption to your travel itinerary.

 When is the best time to visit Port Douglas?

 Like other parts of Far North Queensland, you can travel to Port Douglas at any time of the year with the best time to visit largely depending on what weather patterns you're comfortable experiencing and what kind of holiday you want to have.
-During the typical summer season (December, January, and February), the temperatures can get quite high - we're talking 86°F+ (30°C+) - and the humidity levels can make it feel even hotter.
+During the typical summer season (December, January, and February), the temperatures can get quite high - we're talking 30°C+ - and the humidity levels can make it feel even hotter.

-If you're not keen on sharing Port Douglas with thousands of other travelers, visiting the tropical destination during March-May or September-November is a good way to go as the weather is also cooler and accommodation prices tend to be lower.
+If you're not keen on sharing Port Douglas with thousands of other travellers, visiting the tropical destination during March-May or September-November is a good way to go as the weather is also cooler and accommodation prices tend to be lower.

 When is the best time to visit Cairns?

 While you can visit Cairns at any time of the year, some months are better than others with the dry season offering nicer weather - lower temperatures, lower humidity levels, and less chance of rainfall.
-As this weather is more conducive to experiencing a better holiday, the months from May-October are the busiest and most expensive so prepare to share popular attractions with thousands of other travelers and pay an increased price for flights and accommodation.
+As this weather is more conducive to experiencing a better holiday, the months from May-October are the busiest and most expensive so prepare to share popular attractions with thousands of other travellers and pay an increased price for flights and accommodation.

 The dry season in Far North Queensland

-Best for: camping, snorkeling, and hiking
+Best for: camping, snorkelling, and hiking

 The dry season in Far North Queensland is actually considered to be the 'winter' season from May through to October which differs from other Australian states.
 Because there is less chance of frequent rainfall and tropical storms during these months, as well as lower temperatures and low humidity levels, they're considered to be one of the more popular times to visit.